 original Puppet Master) who have discovered Toulon's puppets and animated them with his formula.
 The first thing they do after uncovering the secrets of artificial life?
 Play laser tag with the puppets.
 The second thing they do?
 DIE.

 That's an overstatement, because (SPOILER) only one of the four main characters in the movie actually dies, and he's the asshole character only interested in Toulon's magic for his own personal gain.
 Gone is the slasher movie structure of the first two Puppet Master films, and in its place is...well, I'm not really sure.
-Half the less the 80 minute running time passes before the puppets come to life.
+Half the less-than 80-minute running time passes before the puppets come to life.
 And when they finally do, they play laser tag.
 The majority of the first half consists of characters standing around in rooms talking, which makes this sound like a more recent Full Moon effort despite it having been made under the original Paramount deal and thus given a slightly larger budget.

 Gremlins, except in Gremlins the monsters were higher in number and the scenes were mostly played for more for laughs than horror.